 Atopic dermatitis is a long-term (chronic) skin disorder that involves scaly and itchy rashes.
 It's also called eczema.
 The condition is due to a hypersensitive skin reaction that is similar to an allergy.
+It may also be caused by defects in certain proteins in the surface of the skin.
 This leads to ongoing inflammation of the skin.

 Atopic dermatitis is most common in infants and children.
 It may start as early as age 2 to 6 months.
-Many people outgrow it by early adulthood.
+Many children outgrow it by early adulthood.

 Help for Itching and Scratching